spekulatius/silverstripe-timezones/README.md

 # Time zones module

 Provides a reusable model and data of the time zones worldwide.
-In addition a dropdownfield for a time zone selection is included.
+In addition a dropdown field for a time zones selection is included.

 ## Requirements